hamax97/hamax97.github.io/write-ups/rails/http-response-lifecycle.md

 ```

 - `max-age` is a value in seconds, in this case it is the same as 1 century.
-- `private` indicates that this resource is to preferred to be cached by the user's browser and not
+- `private` indicates that this resource is preferred to be cached by the user's browser and not
   by any proxies in the path to the browser.

 > Question
 >
 > The browser is still making the request to Rails, but Rails answers with 304 Not Modified.
 > Who controls the cache, the browser or Rails?

+Process:

+  - The browser sends the first request.
+It receives a 200 OK, together with the body, and in the headers
+    there are the following important headers:

+    - `ETag` header (entity tag), which is a string for differentiating between multiple representations
+      of the same resource.
+    - `Cache-Control`, as explained above.

+  - The browser caches the resource and its `ETag` with it.
+  - The next time the browser requests the same resource, it will make a **conditional request**, that is,
+    it will include the headers:

+   - `If-None-Match`, set to a list of `ETag`s, in this case to the `ETag` of the resource requested.
+If
+     the server has an `ETag` that matches it will return `304 Not Modified`.

+   - `If-Modified-Since`, set to a date, if the resource hasn't been modified since the specified date,
+     the server will return `304 Not Modified`.

+  - If this process is not followed, every time you request the same resource, you'll get a 200 OK together with the
+    the body, no matter if the server sent the `Cache-Control` header.
+It is then, responsibility of the client
+    to handle this appropiately.

 **Cache forever publicly**